 sent_pending_limit Sent pending limit (see the MGOriginatedPendingLimit and the MGCOriginatedPendingLimit of the megaco root package).
 This parameter specifies how many pending messages that can be sent (for a given received transaction request).
-When the limit is exceeded, the transaction is aborted (see handle_trans_request_abort [page 89]) and an error message is sent to the other side recv_pending_limit Receive pending limit (see the MGOriginatedPendingLimit and the MGCOriginatedPendingLimit of the megaco root package).
-This parameter specifies how many pending messages that can be received (for a sent transaction request).
-When the limit is exceeded, the transaction is considered lost, and an error returned to the user (through the call-back function handle_trans_reply).
+When the limit is exceeded, the transaction is aborted (see handle_trans_request_abort [page 91]) and an error message is sent to the other side.